Skip to main content

 Profile area

-This kind of granularity (profiles, layouts and components) enables you to create a workspace according to your personal preferences.
-One such example is that layouts are reusable: you can use the same layout for a component in another profile, like this example:
+This granularity (profiles, layouts and components) lets you build a workspace that matches your preferences.
+Layouts are reusable, for instance: you can apply the same layout to a component in another profile, like this:

 Profile area

-Many of these components are connected in order to support and facilitate the planning process.
-One of the most important examples is the drag and drop feature that allows you drag open tasks and drop them on the planning board.
-All of these inter-component interactions will be covered later in this manual.
-All you need to know is that they exist and that the component type (disregarding any kind of layout that is applied to it) will determine their capabilities.
+Many components are connected to support the planning process.
+A key example is drag and drop: you drag open tasks and drop them on the planning board.
+Each component's page covers the interactions that originate from it.
+For now, keep in mind that they exist and that the component type, regardless of the layout applied to it, determines its capabilities.